Why is my Amazon ECS on an Amazon EC2 instance unable to join the cluster?

 Check launch configurations

-If the instance that you're launching is part of an Auto Scaling group, then confirm that the Auto Scaling group's launch configuration is correct.
-For more information, see Step 5 in Refreshing an Amazon ECS container instance cluster with a new AMI.
+If the launch instance is part of an AWS Application Auto Scaling group, then confirm that the Auto Scaling group's launch configuration is correct.
+For more information see the Create a new launch configuration step in Refreshing an Amazon ECS Container Instance Cluster with a new AMI.

-If the AMI that you use for the EC2 instance is a copied or custom AMI, then confirm that the instance has the following components:
+If the AMI that you use for the EC2 instance is a copied or custom AMI, then confirm that the instance has the following requirements:

-The Amazon ECS optimized AMIs are preconfigured with these requirements.
-It's a best practice to use Amazon ECS optimized AMIs unless your application requires version that's not yet available in that AMI.
+These requirements are preconfigured on the Amazon ECS optimized AMI.
+It's a best practice to use an Amazon ECS optimized AMI unless your application requires a version that's not yet available in that AMI.

 Verify the log files

-If the issue still persists, then use Amazon ECS logs collector to collect the logs, and then review the logs to find the cause.
+If the issue persists, use Amazon ECS logs collector to collect the logs.
+Then, review the logs to find the cause.
 You can also check log files on the container host for the container agent and Docker.

 To view the log files for the container agent and Docker, run the following commands: